katuo0011/katuo0011/README.md

-## 📖: SUMMARY

-- 4 years of experience in developing web applications
-- 2 years of experience in developling hardware of IOT in 3D printer
-- Experience of frontend TechLead
-- Experience of team management
-- Experience of enginner recruiting

 ## 🎓: EDUCATION
 - Hosei University (2016 ~ 2020)
 - Faculty of Science and Engineering / Department of Electrical and Electronic Engineering